-Provided that the taxpayer filed the report by the filing due date, when income amount derived from the reported foreign properties is understated in his/her tax returns for income tax or inheritance tax, penalty on such understatement is reduced by 5% (Article 6 para 1 of the Act).
+Provided that the taxpayer filed the report by the filing due date when the income amount derived from the reported foreign properties is understated in his/her tax returns for income tax or inheritance tax, the penalty on such understatement is reduced by 5% (Article 6 para 1 of the Act).

 2. Addition of penalty on understated tax when the report had not been filed (a stick)

-3. Penalties on non-compliance with the reporting requirement without any legitimate reason (a stick)
+3. Penalties for non-compliance with the reporting requirement without any legitimate reason (a stick)

-A system has been started in which foreign financial institutions report their customer information with their tax authorities and such information are exchanged among tax authorities in each country.
+A system has been started in which foreign financial institutions report their customer information with their tax authorities and such information is exchanged among tax authorities in each country.